danbruder/binarydrop/README.md

 Also want to make the API authenticated - and a flow to do that. i.e. generate a secret with a new command line, store it in the database, then load it at run time.
 But that can come later.

 Need to clean up the "directory stuff" - right now it is a bit of a mess

+New supervisor.
+What does it need to do?
+For each app, it should only be working on one action at a time.
+Start, Stop, Restart, etc. An actor for each application would be best.
+Also, when it receives a command, it should clear other commands as needed.
+For example, if I want to stop an app, I don't care about a health check.
+What if all stuff went through an actor like that?
+Because we don't want to constrain things on one single slow app action.